-It follows all the rules of monster movies.
-A big bad who’s revealed in bits and pieces.
-Increasing amounts of gore.
-Alien-like sudden kills.
-The obligatory science guy (in this case, the ship’s owner) who dies as soon as he reveals the nature of the beast.
-The scoundrel (you’ll find out who) who’s responsible for the whole mess.
+- The obligatory science guy (in this case, the ship’s owner) who dies as soon as he reveals the nature of the beast

 There are plenty of overly melodramatic moments where everyone’s pulling out guns and shouting at each other, but these are usually just an opportunity for the monster to attack.

 The creature itself is a subsea horror of Lovecraftian potential, all tentacles and death and doom punching through steel decks and picking off survivors at will.

-And then there’s the end, in which our heroes finally make it to safety to safety, only to find themselves on an island filled an unseen monster that rumbles its way through a nearby forest while volcanoes erupt in the background.
+And then there’s the end, in which our heroes finally make it to safety to safety, only to find themselves on an island with an unseen monster that rumbles its way through a nearby forest while volcanoes erupt in the background.

 Too … damn … cool.